jepsen-io/jepsen/infoq/article.markdown

 concurrent writes--and present *all* diverging copies of an object to the client, who must then choose how to merge them together.

 The default merge function in Riak is last-write-wins.
-Every write includes a timestamp, and merging values together is done by preserving *only* the version with the highest timestamp.
+Each write includes a timestamp, and merging values together is done by preserving *only* the version with the highest timestamp.
 If clocks are perfectly synchronized, this ensures Riak picks the most recent value.

-Even in the absence of partitions, concurrent write activity means that last-write-wins can cause successful writes to be silently dropped:
+Even in the absence of partitions and clock skew, causally concurrent writes means that last-write-wins can cause successful writes to be silently dropped:

 ```
 2000 total